Erythranthe lewisii

 Erythranthe lewisii (Lewis' monkeyflower, great purple monkeyflower) is a perennial plant in the family Phrymaceae.
 It is named in honor of explorer Meriwether Lewis.
 Together with other species in Erythranthe, it serves as a model system for studying pollinator-based reproductive isolation.
 It was formerly known as Mimulus lewisii.

 Description

 Erythranthe lewisii is a perennial herb, with stem length ranging from 25 to 80 cm and individual leaves ranging from 20 to 70 mm.
 The vegetative tissue is covered with fine hairs.
 The flowers are medium in size, set on fairly long (30–70 mm) pedicels, and range in color from pale pink (generally found in the Sierra Nevada populations, sometimes separated as Erythranthe erubescens G.L.Nesom) to dark magenta (more common in the Cascade Range and Rocky Mountains populations), with a central pair of carotenoid-rich yellow nectar guides covered in trichomes on the lower lobe of the corolla.
 Occasional populations of white-flowered individuals (which do not express anthocyanin pigments in the corolla) are known.

+Taxonomy

+Erythranthe lewisii was given it the scientific name Mimulus lewisii in 1813 by Frederick Traugott Pursh.
+It was moved to the genus Erythranthe in 2012 by Guy L. Nesom and Naomi Fraga.
+Together with its genus it is classified in the family Phrymaceae.
+It has no accepted varieties, but it has nine synonyms according to Plants of the World Online.